 Medically necessary is defined as specific need of ambulance transportation to or from a healthcare facility (hospital, nursing home) within the UT Health East Texas EMS primary service area where use of alternative forms of transportation (wheelchair transports, private car, taxi) would be medically inappropriate given the patient’s condition.
 UT Health East Texas EMS reserves the right to require physician certification of medical necessity for all non-emergencies.
 If abuse is found to exist, UT Health East Texas EMS reserves the right to terminate membership.

 Your annual membership fee is $60.
 For existing members, the fee is $50 for renewal membership through Aug.
 31; after that date the renewal price is $60.

 By comparison, the average ambulance transport costs $750.

 Yes, we accept assignment for all Medicare ambulance transports.

 Yes.
 If you provide the information, we will file your insurance directly.

-As one of the state’s largest private, not-for-profit providers of emergency ambulance service, ETMC EMS is known by thousands of Texans as “the one to call.”
+As one of the state’s largest private, not-for-profit providers of emergency ambulance service, UT Health East Texas EMS is known by thousands of Texans as “the one to call.”
 We earned our reputation over more than three decades by our commitment to top quality in every phase of the operation.
-All 911 ambulances are equipped with Advanced Cardiac Life Support and staffed by highly trained, certified paramedics and Emergency Medical Technicians.
-All dispatchers are certified as an Emergency Medical Dispatcher.
+All our ambulances are equipped with Advanced Cardiac Life Support and staffed by highly trained, certified paramedics and emergency medical technicians.
+All dispatchers are certified as an emergency medical dispatcher.
 It’s all coordinated by one of the state’s most comprehensive communications systems, sending the nearest ambulance wherever it’s needed within our service area.